KyleOng/starreco/README.md

 # star-reco
 ![star-rec](asset/19197320.jpg)

 Star classification is a type of ratings scale commonly used by reviewers to rate certain items such as films, TV shows, restaurants, and hotels.
+These ratings reflect customers' prefences and businesses are able to utilize them to build rating-based recommendation system.

 **star-reco** is a master thesis work + Python module for a series of deep learning rating-based recommendation system.